If you are visiting Houston in Texas, one attraction we can highly recommend you spend some time at is the Space Center Houston.

 We highly recommend checking times and booking your boarding pass for the tram as soon as you arrive, so you can be sure not to miss out.

-Once you have done the tram tour, you can explore the remainder of the museum at your own leisure until it is time to board.
+Once you have booked the tram tour, you can explore the remainder of the museum at your own leisure until it is time to board.

 If you are visiting the Space Center for a limited amount of time, you might be wondering what the best way to make the most of your time would be.